-This guide is intended to provide a broad understanding of the key aspects of doing business and investing in the Netherlands.
-We answer many questions that foreign businesses and entrepreneurs have when making their first venture into the Dutch market, leveraging on our extensive experience in regard to establishing businesses in the Netherlands.
+This guide aims to provide a broad understanding of the main aspects of doing business and investing in the Netherlands.
+We answer many questions foreign companies and entrepreneurs may have when taking their first steps on the Dutch market, drawing on our extensive experience in setting up businesses in the Netherlands.

-You will find all the key aspects of doing business in the Netherlands in this publication: the economic climate, big industries and business segments, what it is like to live in the Netherlands and different workforce aspects.
-It describes the most popular legal forms of businesses in the Netherlands and the key aspects of tax, human resources, employment law, audit and accountancy.
+You will find all important aspects of doing business in the Netherlands in this publication: the economic climate, major industries and business segments, what it is like to live in the Netherlands and various personnel aspects.
+It describes the most popular legal forms of companies in the Netherlands and key aspects of taxation, human resources, labour law and accountancy.

-However, as a guide, this publication primarily serves as a starting point.
-If you need more information, our advisors will be happy to assist you.
+The 2023 edition of PwC's publication Doing Business mainly serves as a starting point.
+Should you require further information, our people will be happy to assist you.

-On behalf of PwC NL, I trust that you will find this guide useful and wish you every success in setting up a sustained business in the Netherlands.
+On behalf of PwC NL, I wish you every success in setting up a sustainable business in the Netherlands.